Alstom (EPA:ALO) Given a €38.00 Price Target by JPMorgan Chase & Co. Analysts

-Alstom (EPA:ALO – Get Rating) has been given a €38.00 ($39.58) price target by research analysts at JPMorgan Chase & Co. in a note issued to investors on Tuesday, Borsen Zeitung reports.
-JPMorgan Chase & Co.‘s target price points to a potential upside of 66.37% from the stock’s current price.
+Alstom (EPA:ALO – Get Rating) received a €38.00 ($39.58) target price from analysts at JPMorgan Chase & Co. in a research note issued on Monday, Borsen Zeitung reports.
+JPMorgan Chase & Co.‘s price target suggests a potential upside of 58.60% from the company’s current price.

 Alstom SA offers solutions for rail transport industry in Europe, the Americas, Asia and Pacific, the Middle East, and Africa.
 The company offers rolling stock solutions for electric buses, tramways, tram-trains and LRVs, metros, suburban trains, regional and intercity trains, high-speed trains, and locomotives; and asset optimization, connectivity, digital passenger, and security and city mobility solutions; and signaling products, such as urban, mainline, and freight and mining signaling.